Success0452/Task/README.md

 `task` : `Flutter Project Based Code`

-`Purpose of this Project`:
-- This project is designed to meet specific requirements for assessment.

 `Task includes`
 - Login and Registration Functionality with Password Reset.
 - InterBank and IntraBank Transfer functionality (Layout and Process Flow Screens Only).